wildwinter/dink/README.md

         "loc": ["?","LOC"],
         // For recording script, includes comments with no prefix, but also prefix VO:
         "record": ["?","VO"]
+    },

+    // Control which tags are seen on which script
+    // By default nothing is passed.
+    "tagFilters": {
+        // Currently only the recording script exports tags.
+Same rules as comment filters!
+        // This passes tags such as #vo:loud or #vo:soft
+        "record": ["vo"]
     }
 }
 ```